 Information officers collect, manage and develop information and resources to ensure they are easily accessible to staff and clients

-As an information officer you'll work with electronic information - especially online databases, content management systems, open access and digital resources - and traditional library materials.
+As an information officer you'll work with electronic - especially online databases, content management systems, open access and digital resources - and traditional library materials.

 You're likely to spend a lot of time on managing company information and working with internal and external databases.
 As well as dealing with enquiries from staff and providing to access to resources, you'll also provide training to staff on how to find, use and store information.